anacamargos11/circuit-simulations/README.md

 1. oneresistor.m represents the simplest case possible: a circuit with one resistor.
 The resistor is added at the load end of the transmission line.

-2. RCLload.m represents a circuit eith parallel RCL elements added to the load.
+2. RCLload.m represents a circuit with parallel RCL elements added to the load.

 3. MatNetwork.m is a matched network.
 This means that the RC element at the load will perfectly match the network at the simulated frequency, eliminating any reflections of V and I along the transmission line.